BIGJRA/BIGJRA.github.io/reborn.md

 Next, we're going to take a trip to the Teknite Cave in the northwest corner of the Tourmaline Desert.
 You can save some time by having Pokemon in your party with Power Gem, a ground-shaking move (TM Bulldoze works), and Tailwind, but we can proceed without these moves by having wild Pokemon use them in battle.
 Enter the cave.

+As in the other areas:

+Relationship Point Choices:
+- Talk to Taka while he's with you in the Teknite Cave/Ridge (+1 Taka)

 Teknite Cave Dry Areas

 |Cave              |%  |